 Second Reading Debate

-This is the first big step in the bill’s journey through parliament, when the bill will be debated.
+This was the first big (and much delayed) step in the Bill’s journey through parliament, when the RRB was debated for the first time.

-A government minister will open the debate and set out the case for the bill, explaining its provisions.
-The opposition will respond and then other members are free to discuss it.
-Finally, there’s a vote to proceed to the next stage.
+Michael Gove opened the debate and set out the case for the RRB, explaining its provisions.
+The opposition responded and other members were free to discuss it.

-At the Report Stage, MPs are able to table, debate and, if needed, vote on suggested amendments and new clauses to the bill.
+At the Report Stage, MPs will table, debate and, if needed, vote on amendments and new clauses to the Renters Reform Bill.
+The Third Reading debate will normally immediately follow the Report Stage.

-Once the Commons and Lords have agreed on the final version, the RRB can receive Royal Assent.
+Once the Commons and Lords have agreed on the final version in the process called “ping pong”, the RRB can receive Royal Assent.

-Once the Bill has been passed by both Houses of Parliament, it becomes law when it receives Royal Assent and this has been signified to Parliament.
+Once the RRB has been passed by both Houses of Parliament, it becomes law when it receives Royal Assent and this has been signified to Parliament.

 It will then become the Renters (Reform) Act.